A discrete model for Gell-Mann matrices: Conclusion

 If a quantum theory of gravity along these lines turns out to be viable, then it might lead to methods for calculating the $15$ mass parameters of the Standard Model from something more fundamental.
 It is not at all clear what could be `more fundamental', or how it could be used, so that this is at present a highly speculative idea.
 Nevertheless, it is clear that it will be necessary to examine closely the theoretical and practical definitions of inertial frames of reference in different contexts, and to calculate the effects of transformations between them.
+Some speculations in this direction are presented in \cite{icosa,universal}, in which a preliminary attempt is made to relate the laboratory `inertial' frame to the Solar System `inertial' frame.

 Since $SL(4,\HH)$ is a real form of $SU(8)$, of Lie type $A_7$, and since $A_7$ is contained in both $E_7$ and $D_8$, there are at least two ways to embed this gauge group in (complex) $E_8$.
 It may even be possible to embed it in a real form of $E_8$.
 In the $E_7$ case, there are no spinor representations of $SL(4,\HH)$ in $E_8$, which seems to rule this one out \cite{QE7,DMWE7}.
 In the $D_8$ case, the spinors split into $4+28$ quaternionic dimensions, which may be viable as a splitting into neutrinos versus the charged fundamental fermions.
 Even so, the model would still be quite unlike the various $E_8$ models \cite{octions,Chester,Lisi,Lisi2} that have been proposed over a number of years.